BALAJI24092001/Short-Notes/Calculus.md

 ## Limits

+> Limits describe how a function behaves near a point, instead of at that point.
+This simple yet powerful idea is the basis of all of calculus.

 In calculus, the concept of a limit is fundamental to understanding the behavior of functions as they approach specific points.
 A limit represents the value that a function approaches as its input (independent variable) gets arbitrarily close to a certain value.
 We denote the limit of a function f(x) as x approaches a limit point c as follows:

 $$